LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 By convention, tests for standard built-in predicates encapsulate the main test goal using the `{}/1` control construct.
 In most cases, this precaution is not necessary as the calls would be compiled as-is.
-An exception is the read and write predicates that are affected by operator declarations, which otherwise would be compiled to ensure the locality of operators to conform to Logtalk semantics.
+An exception is the input/output predicates that are affected by operator declarations (which otherwise would be compiled to ensure that entity declared operators are local to the entities as required by Logtalk semantics).

 Some unit tests are currently skipped.
 These tests are mainly split between two groups: tests whose result is specified as undefined in the standards